ludei/atomic-plugins-ads/README.md

 You can download prebuilt headers and static libraries from [Releases page](http://ludei.github.io/atomic-plugins-ads/dist/doc/cpp/html/annotated.html)

 These static libraries provide the bindings between C++ and the native platform (iOS, Android, WP, etc).
-You might need to add some platform dependant libraries in your project (some jar files or gradle dependecies for example).
+You might need to add some platform dependent libraries in your project (some jar files or gradle dependecies for example).
 See [`AdTest`](test/cpp) for an already setup C++ multiplatform project.

 ####Special setup required for Android

-There isn't a portable and realiable way to get the current Activity and life cycle events on Android and we don't want to depend on a specific game engine utility APIs.
+There isn't a portable and realiable way to get the current Activity and life cycle events on Android and we don't want to depend on specific game engine utility APIs.
 C++ and Java bridge is implemmented using the [SafeJNI](https://github.com/MortimerGoro/SafeJNI) utility.
 Atomic Plugins take advantage of this class and use it also as a generic Activity and Life Cycle Event notification provider.
 See the following code to set up the activity for atomic plugins and to notify Android life cycle events.

 ```java
 @Override